pawel-zielinski/profiles-rest-api/README.md

 # Add a user model manager

-Note: because we have costumized our user model we need to tell Django how to interact with this user model in order to create users because by default when it creates a user it expects a username field and a password field but we have replaced the username field with a email field so we just need to create
+Note: Because we have customized our user model we need to tell Django how to interact with this user model in order to create users because by default when it creates a user it expects a username field and a password field but we have replaced the username field with a email field so we just need to create